-Once the server is running, you can log in via a web browser.
-Simply type the host name of the server followed by the port (default is 7777).
-An example would be http://clccomputer:7777/.
-The default administrative user credentials are: username: root and password: default.
-Use these details the first time you log in.
+Once the server is running, you can log into its administrative interface via a web browser.
+Most configuration occurs via this interface.
+Simply type the host name of the server machine you have installed the CLC Genomics Server software on, followed by the port it is listening on.
+Unless you change it, the port number is 7777.
+An example would be username: root password: default